zuozhenggh/learning-library/developer-library/oracle-db-features-for-developers/adb-json/adb-provision.md

 4. Choose a workload type.
 Select the workload type for your database from the choices:

     - __Transaction Processing__ - For this lab, choose __Transaction Processing__ as the workload type.
     - __Data Warehouse__ - Alternatively, you could have chosen Data Warehouse as the workload type.
+    - __JSON__ - Alternatively, you could have chosen JSON as the workload type.

     ![](./images/Picture100-26b.png " ")